Calculable/spaced-repetition-notes/Swift/SwiftUI/Views und State/Observable Makro für SwiftUI - State.textbundle/text.md

 > If a view owns a property or gets it from a parent but doesn’t need to change it, use let.

-Achtung: In der Praxis funktioniert of auch der Schreibende Zugriff, das sollte man aber nicht verwenden!

-## @State: Schreibender Zugriff
+## @State: Schreibender Zugriff, in der View erstellt

 Wenn es Teil der View ist: